kunal449/JavaProjects/SimpleMapApp/README.md

 Project Setup Details :

-Java : 2.4 or  latest
+Java : 1.6 or latest

-Import project in Eclipse and you can extend it.
+Import project in Eclipse / IntelliJIdea / Cursor and you can extend it.